-Ethan has keynoted well over 100 top urbanism conferences and helped organize dozens of placemaking conferences that have most shaped the movement.
+Ethan has keynoted well over 100 top urbanism conferences and helped organize dozens of the placemaking conferences that have most shaped the movement.

 maximizing how people and places can build each other up.
-For placemaking to adress systemic challenges and grow impact to the meet the scale of global crises, placemaking needs to grow shared value exponentially more than private value, build collective governance capacity, and create spaces that enable more pluralistic culture.
+For placemaking to address systemic challenges and grow impact to the meet the scale of global crises, placemaking needs to grow shared value exponentially more than private value, build collective governance capacity, and create spaces that enable more pluralistic culture.

 I was lucky to grow up around many of the people that inspired and laid the foundation for the placemaking movement.
 Project for Public Space was founded by my father Fred Kent, about a year before I was born.
-I started working there in the mid-90s around when the organization was just starting to use the term placemaking to describe the processes to public space planning that they had developed to put into practice the ideas of William H.Whyte and Jane Jacobs.
+I started working there in the mid-90s around when the organization was just starting to use the term placemaking to describe the public space planning processes and tools that they had developed to put into practice the ideas of William H.Whyte and Jane Jacobs.
 As a boy I got to be around many founders of the environmental movement and leading urbanists.
 I also got to travel with my father to visit great places where his passion for public spaces rubbed off on me.
 My first experience really getting hooked was going to a conference with him in Venice in 1985 when I was 9 where I was first able to walk around a city on my own.

 Ethan has led a broad spectrum of Placemaking efforts, providing comprehensive public engagement, user analysis, planning, and visioning for high-profile public spaces on six continents.